Medicare (Canada)

-The name is a contraction of medical and care and has been used in the United States for health care programs since at least 1953, with Medicare becoming that nation's official national health insurance program in 1965.
+The name is a contraction of medical and care and has been used in the United States for health care programs since at least 1953, with Medicare becoming that nation’s official national health insurance program.

 Under the terms of the Canada Health Act, all "insured persons" are entitled to receive "insured services" without copayment.
 Such services are defined as medically necessary services if provided in hospital or by practitioners (usually physicians).
-Approximately 70 percent of expenditures for health care in Canada come from public sources, with the rest paid privately (through both private insurance and out-of-pocket payments).
+Approximately 70 percent of expenditures for healthcare in Canada come from public sources, with the rest paid privately (through both private insurance and out-of-pocket payments).
 The extent of public financing varies considerably across services.
 For example, approximately 99 percent of physician services and 90 percent of hospital care are paid by publicly funded sources, but almost all dental care is paid for privately.
 Most physicians are self-employed private entities that enjoy coverage under each province's respective healthcare plans.

 Services of non-physicians working within hospitals are covered; conversely, provinces have the option to cover services by non-physicians if they are provided outside hospitals.
 Changing the site of treatment may thus change coverage.
 For example, pharmaceuticals, nursing care, and physical therapy must be covered for inpatients, but there is considerable variation from province to province in the extent to which they are covered for patients discharged to the community such as after day surgery.
 The need to modernize coverage was pointed out in 2002 by both the Romanow Commission and the Kirby committee of the Canadian Senate (see External links below).
 Similarly, the extent to which non-physician providers of primary care are funded varies.
 For example, Quebec offers primary health care teams through its CLSC system.